atakanzaa/online-course-platform-microservices/BRANCH_STRUCTURE.md

 The GitLab CI/CD pipeline is configured to:
 - Build and test on every commit
-- Deploy to staging when `development` branch is updated
+- Deploy to staging when `develop` branch is updated
-- Deploy to production when `production` branch is updated (manual approval required)
+- Deploy to production when `main` branch is updated (manual approval required)

 ### 🏗 Docker Compose Files